-Beginning 07/18/2013, if you do not have a bank account or prefer not to use direct deposit, your benefit payments will be deposited onto a Visa pre-paid debit card.
+If you do not have a bank account or prefer not to use direct deposit, your benefit payments will be deposited onto a Visa pre-paid debit card.
 The funds are then immediately available, and the card can be used anywhere that Visa debit cards are accepted.
 You can check payments and current balance, and even pay bills online.
-For more information about enrolling for a Visa pre-paid debit card, please see the Visa pre-paid debit card FAQ page.
+For more information about the Visa pre-paid debit card, please see the Visa pre-paid debit card FAQ page.